BullMQ Elixir vs Oban Performance Benchmark

 About BullMQ Elixir

 While BullMQ Elixir is new to the ecosystem, it's built on years of battle-tested code from the Node.js BullMQ library.
-The Elixir implementation is a thin layer on top of the same Lua scripts that power the Node.js version, scripts that have been refined over years of production use across thousands of deployments.
+The Elixir implementation itself is just a thin layer on top of the same Lua scripts that power the Node.js version, scripts that have been refined over years of production use across thousands of deployments.

 The heavy lifting happens in Redis via these Lua scripts.
 The Elixir code handles connection management, job serialization, and the worker lifecycle, but the core queue logic is shared with Node.js.